Sukasa/stationeers-psm/DiagramCompiler/Doc/Design.md

 - DISPLAY UNITS are output devices which users observe to interpret the process state (e.g. displays, graphs, lights, the colour of input buttons)
 - OPERATION UNITS are devices which effect changes in our processes (e.g. valves, vents, doors, lights)
 - STACK UNITS are those which have RAM which is remotely manipulatable via the `get`/`put` IC10 instructions (e.g. sorters, IC10s, RAM chips)
+- DATA UNITS are words in a STACK UNIT, usually automatically allocated to implement specific functions, but also manually allocatable.
+Those with fixed addresses get allocation priority, followed by those with address constraints, then those without constraints.

 To manage the devices in a given operation zone.
 Each ZONE has a RAM chip which is used to mirror and maintain state data.
 We then have a variety of OPERATIONS between UNITS.